 Payment history (35%)

 One of the first things any creditor will check is how well you pay other creditors.
-Creditors want to know if you pay your credit on time and if you’re paying at least the minimum repayment.
+Creditors want to know if you pay all your debt on time and if you’re paying at least the minimum repayment.

 This helps them check whether you’ll be a good or a bad client.
 This is also the most important category in the FICO scoring model.

 Although late repayments get frowned upon, one or two late repayments won’t send you to the dog box.
-If your credit score looks good, your one late repayment won’t have a huge knock on the total score.
-Make sure you make the payment as soon as possible and prevent build-up of arrears.
+If your score looks good, your one late repayment won’t have a huge knock on the total record.
+Make sure you make the payment as soon as possible and prevent the build-up of arrears.

-A good payment history will not secure the perfect credit score either.
+A good payment history will not secure the perfect record either.
 If you do well in the other categories, your score could still be good.